 Develop strong diplomatic and design negotiation skills so you can stay at the table and lead green infrastructure conversations and decisions.

 Be prepared to develop the business case for everything you do, while retaining design excellence and intelligence.
 The creation of beautiful and resilient landscapes remains a sustainable act.

 Understand and participate in data-informed design metrics and decision-making; also understand the corollary: when and when not to regard people and sites as Big Data.

 Stay agile/nimble/observant: the profession is changing rapidly.
 Look back while you are looking forward.
 Take risks.

 What challenge would you give to emerging leaders in the profession?

 Think about making an impact on the Global Commons with every project.
-Clean water, clean air, healthy soils and nutritious food are rapidly becoming commodities rather than belonging to public trust.
+Clean water, clean air, healthy soils, and nutritious food are rapidly becoming commodities rather than belonging to the public trust.

 Answer these questions: If cities are the future, what becomes of them?
 What becomes of non-city landscapes?

 Office of Cheryl Barton (O|CB) is a nationally recognized design leader in the shift toward a more sustainable future through landscape architecture and green urbanism.
 O|CB’s work ranges broadly in scale, including dynamic landscapes in cities and campuses; green infrastructure on urban brownfield sites; the cultural landscapes of national parks and World Heritage properties; and intimate, artistic and evocative spaces.
 Since its inception in 1994, the O|CB studio has been committed to the creation of healthy cities, robust ecologies, and beautiful, habitable spaces, integrating a strong design ethic with the principles of resilient thinking.